We earn a commission for products purchased through some links in this article.

 In order to reverse the decline of these bacteria, Doctor Sonnenburgh says we must tweak our culture to not always wash our hands after working in the garden or children getting dirty.

 If all that germ-chat has left you feeling a little grimy then we’ve made a quick video to show you the right way to wash your hands, using guidelines from the NHS to make sure we’ve included all the important bits!

 How to wash your hands

-* Rub the tips of your fingers into your palms in circular motions
+- Rub each thumb, then rub the tips of your fingers into your palms in circular motions

-* Rub each wrist with the opposite hand
+- Focus on your wrist by rubbing with the opposite hand

-* Use your elbow to turn off the taps if you can
+- Use your elbow or the single-use towel to turn off the taps if you can